interledger/rafiki/docs/transaction-api.md

 ### Payment creation

 A user creates a payment by passing a `PaymentIntent` to `Mutation.createOutgoingPayment`.
-If the payment destination (the payment pointer or incoming payment URL) is successfully resolved, the payment is created in the `PENDING` state.
+The payment is created in the `PENDING` state.

 ### Quoting